aryaneelshivam/dsarush/README.md

 # DSArush ⚡

 Master Data Structures and Algorithms with speed and precision. **DSArush** is a Monkeytype-inspired speed-typing practice tool specifically designed for developers to internalize DSA patterns and syntax.
+Try it live at [dsarush.vercel.app](https://dsarush.vercel.app).

 ![DSArush Hero](index.html) <!-- Placeholder for a real screenshot if available -->